-- A comprehensive curriculum on both degrees including supervised field experiences totaling 78 credit hours - The Social Justice Practicum, a social responsibility immersion experience created to develop an identity in graduates as social justice advocates and agents of social change (200 hours total) - The MACR clinical field experience is conducted through a supervised practicum (100 hours) and internship (600 hours).
+- · A comprehensive curriculum on both degrees including supervised field experiences totaling 78 credit hours - The Social Justice Practicum, a social responsibility immersion experience created to develop an identity in graduates as social justice advocates and agents of social change (200 hours total) - The MACR clinical field experience is conducted through a supervised practicum (100 hours) and internship (600 hours).
 Through our vast network of community partners, students are able to complete their practical training in a variety of settings. - A MACR Comprehensive Examination

-The class offerings are designed to meet the needs of students who desire a full-time 28-month track or a part-time three and four-year learning schedule.
+The class offerings are designed to meet the needs of students who desire a full-time 28-month track or a part-time, three and four-year learning schedule.

-- A baccalaureate degree earned from a college or university regionally accredited by a nationally recognized accrediting agency or an equivalent degree from an international college or university. - A minimum grade point average of 3.0 or higher on a 4.0 scale for undergraduate and graduate coursework. - Exceptions may be made for applicants who demonstrate improved academic performance or academic ability in other ways. - Applicants must be accepted into both programs. - Approved applicants of the dual degree program will be invited for personal interviews with program faculty of each program as the final step in the application process.
+- A baccalaureate degree earned from a college or university regionally accredited by a nationally recognized accrediting agency or an equivalent degree from an international college or university. - A minimum GPA of 3.0 or higher on a 4.0 scale for undergraduate and graduate coursework. - Exceptions may be made for applicants who demonstrate improved academic performance or academic ability in other ways. - · Applicants must be accepted into both programs.